Stefano Manzi

-Stefano Manzi (born 29 March 1999) is an Italian motorcycle racer, born in Rimini.
+Stefano Manzi (born 29 March 1999 in Rimini) is an Italian motorcycle racer.
+He won the Supersport World Championship in 2025 with the Ten Kate Racing.
+In 2026, he is set to compete in World Superbike with GYTR GRT Yamaha WorldSBK Team.

 Career

 Junior career

 Manzi joined the 2012 Red Bull MotoGP Rookies Cup, and had two podiums in his first season already, a 2nd place at the Sachsenring and a 3rd place at Brno.
 He ended his rookie campaign with 75 points, and 13th in the standings.
 He returned for both 2013 and 2014, finishing 2013 third in the competition with four 2nd places, and three 3rd places, and again finished third in 2014, with one victory, two 2nd places, and six 3rd places.

 Moto3 World Championship

 San Carlo Team Italia (2015)

-He made his debut in the 2015 Moto3 World Championship, racing from the second round of the season onwards, after being replaced for the opening event by Marco Bezzecchi due to age limits.
+Manzi made his debut in the 2015 Moto3 World Championship, racing from the second round of the season onwards, after being replaced for the opening event by Marco Bezzecchi due to age limits.
 Riding on a Mahindra MGP3O entered by San Carlo Team Italia, alongside his compatriot Matteo Ferrari, he finished in the points four times, his best result being a twelfth place in Aragon.
 He ended his rookie year 27th in the standings with 10 points.